-Tues., Aug.
-30, is National Beach Day — but let’s be real — in San Diego, every day is beach day. 🩴
+Aug.
+30 is National Beach Day but let’s be real — in San Diego, every day is a beach day.

 The quirky cousin of San Diego’s shorelines, OB is known for its volleyball scene, rock jetties, 24-hour Dog Beach, and Ocean Beach Pier.
-The community has also made a name for itself with high-profile annual events like the OB Street Fair & Chili Cook-Off and OB Oktoberfest, which is coming up on Fri., Oct.
-7 + Sat., Oct.
-8. Oh, and don’t sleep on the OB Farmers Market on Wednesdays.
+The community has also made a name for itself with beloved annual events like the OB Street Fair & Chili Cook-Off and OB Oktoberfest.
+Oh, and don’t sleep on the OB Farmers Market on Wednesdays.

-Named one of San Diego’s best beaches by SDtoday readers, this 1-mile sandy stretch is known for its gentle waves, great scuba diving + tidepools.
-We love a sunset sesh here — always with a walk down to Scripps Pier for even more pretty sights.
+Named one of San Diego’s best beaches by SDtoday readers, this 1-mile sandy stretch is known for its gentle waves, great scuba diving (that Underwater Park, though), sea caves, and tidepools.
+We love a sunset sesh here — always with a walk down to Scripps Pier.

 This picturesque beach starts at the famous Hotel del Coronado — so make shore to get those iconic red turrets in your pics.
 If you’re lucky, you may spot an elaborate creation made by The Sandcastle Man.
 The shoreline runs north to Sunset Park and across the way is Coronado Dog Beach, a year-round, leash-free spot for Spot bordering Naval Air Station North Island.

 Torrey Pines State Beach

 We like to pack flip-flops and hiking boots for this one.
 The beach stretches 4.5 miles from Del Mar to Torrey Pines Mesa and is great for surfing, swimming, and fishing.
 The red-hued bluffs take the spotlight during low tide and the beach connects by trail to Torrey Pines State Natural Reserve — one of our favorite places for hiking.

 Moonlight State Beach